-So you’ve always wanted a pair of handmade cowboy boots but are hesitant to buy online.
-Pinto Ranch is here to help!
-We’ve put together basic cowboy boot buying tips to make it easier for you to pull the trigger on that new pair.
-With over 5,000 handmade boots in our inventory, we can fit just about anyone.
+If you’ve always wanted a pair of handmade cowboy boots but are hesitant to buy online, let us be your guide.
+Compiling our years of boot-fitting expertise, we’ve put together some basic cowboy boot buying tips to make it easier for you to pull the trigger on that new pair.
+With over 5,000 handmade boots in the Pinto Ranch inventory, we’re sure we can fit just about anyone.

-When your new handmade cowboy boots arrive in the mail, be sure to follow these important steps to see if you’ve achieved the perfect fit.
-If you’re still not sure, read more about finding the right size below.
+When your new handmade cowboy boots arrive in the post, be sure to ask yourself these important questions to see if you’ve achieved the perfect fit.

 Anatomy of Handmade Cowboy Boots